antonacio/intro-to-ai-agents/README.md

-# Intro to AI Agents
+# Let's Build AI Agents!

 This repository provides a tutorial on building AI agents using Ollama to run LLMs locally and LangGraph to orchestrate agentic systems.
 It was created for participants of the [LegalTechTalk Hackathon](https://www.legaltech-talk.com/legaltechtalk-hackathon/) taking place on June 26-27, 2025.